Competitive Dance Team Information:

 Competition Dance Team has more rules and expectations than just taking a regular dance class.
 But all the extras pay off and your dancer will have a great dance experience and memories that will last forever!

 Nationals Competition Classes: This team is NOT a separate team from the regionals; it is an extension of the regionals team.
 Any dancer that wishes to be a part of the Nationals competition classes must take AT LEAST ONE regionals class.
 Once they have chosen one regionals class, they may enroll in as many of the nationals classes as they desire.
-Nationals classes will attend 3 regional competitions and 1 nationals competition (Regionals: Creation, Precision, Energy and Nationals: Creation).
+Nationals classes will attend 3 regional competitions and 1 nationals competition (Regionals: Addiction, On Point, Energy, and Nationals: TBD).
 The monthly cost of EACH nationals class is $55.
-Each nationals class will have a $75 costume fee and a $65 competition fee for each regional competition and $70 for nationals competition.
-The costume and competition fees will all be due September 30 of the current dance year.
+Each nationals class will have a $85 costume fee and a $65 competition fee for each regional competition and $75 for nationals competition.
+The costume fees will all be due October 31 of the current dance year, and the group competition fees will be due November 30 of the current dance year..
 Everything that applies to the regionals class dancers will also apply to the nationals class dancers since they will be in at least one regionals class.
 Tuition is charged September through June.

 Specialty Classes: (solos, duos, trios, closed small groups) Solos, duos, trios, and small groups that want to compete are still eligible to do this.
 Any of these classes will be a half hour each.
-Solos will be $100 each, and duos/trios/closed small groups will be $50 per dancer.
-Soloists will still be given a half hour time slot, but they may choose to do two solos within this time frame.
-It is optional, not required to do 2 solos, but the price will remain the same per month.
+Solos will be $85 for 1 solo, and $100 for 2 solos in the same half hour slot, and duos/trios/closed small groups will be $55 per dancer.
 However, for anyone to compete in any of these specialty classes, they MUST be a member of at least one of the regionals teams.
 (Unless you are out of high school – different rules apply in this case).
-Solo competition fees are $125 per solo, Duos/Trios are $75 per person.
+Solo competition fees are $130 per solo, Duos/Trios are $85 per person.

 ***Over 18 Rule*** We have had this over 18 rule for awhile now but many people don’t seem to know about it so I want to make it clear: If the dancers is 18 or older AND not currently attending high school (for example if you are 18 but still a senior in high school this doesn’t apply), special exceptions apply in your case.
 Why?
 Because after high school your college classes or jobs can be at many different times during the day which may restrict your schedule, but we want to encourage you to keep dancing.
 We would LOVE you to be a part of a regional class, but you do not HAVE to be to compete a solo or be on a Nationals team.
 If you have questions, talk to Kelly or Jen.